chadmilburnIU/ConexusAISearch/README.md

 - In the **Admin** sidebar:
   - **Ensure Indexes**: creates Neo4j search indexes (run the first time you deploy).
   - **Upload Case Studies**: drag‑and‑drop PDF files to add them to the database.
-  - **Graph Explorer**: render a capped, interactive view of your database to inspect nodes and relationships.

-> The Graph Explorer writes a temporary HTML file and shows it inside the app using an interactive PyVis view (nodes + edges + physics). fileciteturn0file8

 ---

 ## How answers are selected (plain English)